kiwsan/docker-jenkins-ci/README.md

 # 🚀 Quick start

 ### We need to run docker inside docker.
-So, you can find the docker path on your environments with command:
+So, you can find the docker path on Debian 9 with command:

     $ which docker